 HomeShelters and Homeless ServicesSacred Heart Shelter

-The Sacred Heart Shelter is located on lower Queen Anne and is a temporary shelter that offers a safe, home-like refuge to homeless families and single women in Seattle.
+The Sacred Heart Shelter is located on lower Queen Anne and is a temporary shelter that offers a safe, home-like refuge to homeless families in Seattle.
 Sacred Heart functions under the premise that every person is entitled to a safe place to sleep.
 We believe that the transition from homeless to housed is one that takes time, effort and perseverance.
 Sacred Heart Shelter operates as a support network for people as they go through that process.
 The staff works with residents to develop goals, obtain health and dental care, job and parent training, childcare and ongoing support and assistance towards the ultimate goal of locating stable, permanent housing.

 One call connects you to housing resources in King County.
 Family Housing Connection provides a single access point for shelter and housing resources.